Stephen South

 Stephen South (born 19 February 1952) is a British former racing driver from England.
 He was educated at Harrow County School for Boys.

-He is chiefly known for winning the 1977 BRDC Vandervell British F3 Championship.
+South is chiefly known for winning the 1977 BRDC Vandervell British F3 Championship.
 His only Formula One entry was at the 1980 United States Grand Prix West with McLaren standing in for Alain Prost who was injured, but South failed to qualify.
 His career was ended later that year when part of one leg was amputated after an accident during practice for a Can-Am race at the Circuit Trois-Rivières in Quebec, Canada.

 Career

 South, a former English Kart Champion, was the star during his early years in Formula Ford.
-In his first year of Formula Ford, South was 1973's big find, winning 5 races on his way to finishing 3rd in the Wella for Men Championship and 4th in the BOC series, driving Rayrace International's Ray 73F.
-This success continued into 1974, where he won 11 races and took 2nd place in the BOC championship, again for Rayrace, using their Ray 74F car.
+In his first year of Formula Ford, South was 1973's big find, winning five races on his way to finishing third in the Wella for Men Championship and fourth in the BOC series, driving Rayrace International's Ray 73F.
+This success continued into 1974, where he won 11 races and took second place in the BOC championship, again for Rayrace, using their Ray 74F car.

 For 1975, the Rayrace team moved up into Formula Three, taking South with them.
-Despite a promising start, with 3rd place at Aintree, two 5th place at Brands Hatch and again at Croix-en-Ternois in France, their Ray RB3 75, was not competitive, so they changed the car to a March 753.
+Despite a promising start, with third place at Aintree, two fifth place at Brands Hatch and again at Croix-en-Ternois in France, their Ray RB3 75, was not competitive, so they changed the car to a March 753.
 By the end of the season, South was back on the podium at Thruxton, at the final race of the season.

 For South's second season of Formula Three, he was entered by Dortmunder Union Bier/Bogarts of Birmingham.
-Driving a March 753 initially, switching to a March 763 later in the season, South's results began to improve, starting with two 2nd places at Thruxton, in his first three races of the season.
-The world took notice of South, when he finished 3rd in the Monaco Grand Prix Formula 3 race.
+Driving a March 753 initially, switching to a March 763 later in the season, South's results began to improve, starting with two second places at Thruxton, in his first three races of the season.
+The world took notice of South, when he finished third in the Monaco Grand Prix Formula 3 race.
 That maiden first F3 win finally arrived at a non-championship event at Mallory Park, with South victorious in the Griffin Golden Helmet Trophy race.

 1977 saw South remain in Formula Three for a third season, switching to Team BP's March 763.
 This proved to be a wise move, with him winning the opening races of both the BRDC Vandervell British F3 Championship and the BARC BP Super Visco British F3 Championship at Silverstone and Thruxton, respectively.
 Before the end of the season South picked up another four victories at Brands Hatch (Indy circuit) twice, Snetterton and Mallory Park.
 These wins and eight more trips to the podium, took South to the BRDC Vandervell British F3 Championship title, and second place BARC BP Super Visco British F3 Championship behind Derek Daly.
 But for an accident between the pair wrecking South's March 763 at Silverstone, he may have taken both titles.
 This led to an opportunity to race in the JAF Grand Prix.
 In his first Formula Two event, South finished seventh.